ndgayan/PanAnalyzer/README.md

 ### Conda Setup (Optional)

-Below are the steps to set up using Conda environment manager on Linux (Debian based).
+Below are the steps to set up using Conda environment manager on Linux.
 Skip if you already have Conda installed in your system.

 ```bash
 # Create a folder in the user's home directory.